-The Robert Masur Fellowship committee is now accepting applications for the 2016 Robert Masur Fellowship in Civil Liberties.
+The Masur Fellowship committee is pleased to announce that Samantha Jackson and Amber Lara are the 2016 co-recipients of the Robert Masur Fellowship in Civil Liberties.

 The fellowship competition is open to first-year law students who intend to carry out significant activities during the summer (in between their first and second year) in the areas of civil rights and/or civil liberties.
-Proposed activities may include a writing or research project, work with a public interest organization in the areas of civil rights or civil liberties, work on a civil rights or civil liberties law case under the supervision of a faculty member or lawyer, or any other work in the areas of civil rights or civil liberties.
+The fellowship recipients each receive a $2,000 honorarium.

 Robert Masur dedicated his legal career to protecting the rights of the unemployed, minorities and the poor.
 A 1973 graduate of Stanford Law School, he spent six years at the Legal Assistance Foundation of Chicago where he litigated a number of employment and consumer law cases.
 In 1976, he successfully argued an employment discrimination case before the Supreme Court.
 He entered private practice in 1981, where he focused on consumer protection law.
 His friends and family established the Robert Masur Fellowship in his memory to support the work to which he was dedicated, and to encourage young people to pursue public-interest legal careers.

 For more information about this program, email email@example.com.